codesapienbe/instyper/README.md

-# Instyper — Docker-first Voice Typing
+# Instyper — Run locally with uv

-Instyper runs as a desktop application but is distributed and supported to run only via Docker in this repo.
-It uses your host X11 server so the native GUI appears on your desktop while the app runs inside a container.

-This README focuses on the Docker workflow: build, run, and troubleshoot.
+Instyper runs as a desktop application and can be built and run locally using `uv`.
+This repository no longer supports or distributes Docker-based workflows.

 Quick prerequisites on the host:

-- Docker installed
+- A working Python 3 installation
 - A running X server (typical on Linux desktops)
 - If you want audio support, ensure `/dev/snd` exists and your user can access it

-- **Local build requirement (optional)**: If you plan to build or run the Python environment outside Docker, install the PortAudio development headers (so packages like `pyaudio` can compile):
+- **Build requirement (optional)**: If you plan to build packages that need PortAudio (e.g. `pyaudio`), install headers:
   - Debian/Ubuntu: `sudo apt-get install -y portaudio19-dev build-essential gcc pkg-config`
   - macOS (Homebrew): `brew install portaudio`

-Quick start (3 commands)
+Quick start (2 commands)

-1. Build the image:
+1. Prepare the project (creates / syncs a virtualenv via `uv`):

    - `make build`

-2. Allow the container to connect to your X server (one-time step):

-   - `xhost +local:root`  # allow local root-owned clients to connect

-3. Run the app:
+2. Run the app:

    - `make run`

-That's it — the app GUI should appear on your desktop.
+That's it — the app GUI should appear on your desktop when run locally.

 Notes and useful options

 - Persisted data: your models and config are stored on the host at `~/.instyper`.
-The container mounts this directory so models survive container restarts.
-- Global hotkey and automatic paste are disabled by default in the container (fragile with X/clipboard).
-  - To enable them (advanced / brittle), set environment variables when running the container:
-    - `-e ENABLE_GLOBAL_HOTKEY=1 -e ENABLE_AUTO_PASTE=1`

 Troubleshooting

 - No window appears:
   - Verify `DISPLAY` is set in your shell: `echo $DISPLAY`
-  - Ensure you ran `xhost +local:root` (or mount your Xauthority into the container).
-  - Check `docker run` in `Makefile` mounts `/tmp/.X11-unix` and `~/.instyper`.

 - Audio issues:
-  - Make sure `/dev/snd` exists and is accessible to Docker.
-The Makefile mounts it by default.
+  - Make sure `/dev/snd` exists and is accessible on your system.

 - Permissions or missing models:
   - Models and config live in `~/.instyper`.
 If the app complains, check that directory and its permissions.

-Advanced

-- To run with host clipboard/hotkeys enabled (not recommended), run the container with `-e ENABLE_GLOBAL_HOTKEY=1 -e ENABLE_AUTO_PASTE=1` and ensure XAUTH or `xhost` allows access.

 Help